antonio-paulino/sshClientCore/README.md

 # sshClientCore

-The reactive SSH engine for the Kotlin ecosystem.
+The core for the kotlin version of `sshClient`.

-`sshClientCore` is a lightweight, idiomatic library designed to serve as the foundation for terminal emulators and automation tools.
-Unlike traditional libraries, it focuses on **Coroutines** and **Flows**, ensuring your UI never freezes and data streaming remains instantaneous.
+`sshClientCore` is designed to serve as the foundation for terminal emulators and automation tools.
+It focuses on **Coroutines** and **Flows**, ensuring your UI never freezes and data streaming remains instantaneous.

 ---